raynamharris/DataForTACCCourse/README.md

 For easy viewing, I've also stored them here.

-## myfirstbath
+## my first batch script

-This is the name of the directory I created to house what I think are nice beginner workflows for someone's first batch script
+"myfirstbatch" is the name of the directory I created to house what I think are nice beginner workflows for someone's first batch script

 Inside this directory are three sub-directories